Have you ever had a Pension Transfer with Wesleyan Assurance Society?

 You could be owed £1,000s in compensation if Wesleyan Assurance Society mis-sold your Pension Transfer.

-Many consumers were informed by Wesleyan Assurance Society to transfer their pension benefits from a work based pension to a private pension.
+Many customers were told by Wesleyan Assurance Society to transfer their pension benefits from a work based pension to a private pension.
 In most cases these pensions would not provide any additional benefits, Wesleyan Assurance Society did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Wesleyan Assurance Society promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Wesleyan Assurance Society.

-Were you mis-advised by Wesleyan Assurance Society about Transferring your pension?
+Were you mis-informed by Wesleyan Assurance Society about Transferring your pension?

-You may have been mis-sold your Pension Transfer by Wesleyan Assurance Society if any of the following reasons for complaint are relevant to you:
+You may have been mis-sold your Pension Transfer by Wesleyan Assurance Society if any of the following statements are relevant to you:

-- I was encouraged or mis-told by Wesleyan Assurance Society to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-advised by Wesleyan Assurance Society to transfer my workplace pension regardless of it not being in my best interest.

-- I was not told or given information by Wesleyan Assurance Society about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not informed or given information by Wesleyan Assurance Society about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not advised or informed byWesleyan Assurance Society that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not told or advised byWesleyan Assurance Society that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.